-Through physical activities, UP&RUNNING aims to promote self-management and recovery among young people experiencing early signs or symptoms of poor mental health.
+Through physical activities, UP&RUNNING aims to promote self-management and recovery among young people experiencing early signs or symptoms of poor health.

-Eight free sessions will run every Saturday from July 14th 2018, offering training in running and taster sessions in sports such as boxing, beginner gymnastics, capoeira, football, parkour and more!
+Five free sessions will run every day from Monday 22nd October 2018, offering training in running and taster sessions in sports such as boxing, beginner gymnastics, capoeira, football, parkour and more!